The Best Video, Card, and Board Games- Travel the World from Home

 Contributed by Cath from Travel Around Ireland

-Tokaido is a beautiful choice for travelers planning a trip to Japan.
+Tokaido is one of the most beautiful travel themed board games for anyone planning a trip to Japan.
 Players move from Kyoto to Tokyo collecting experiences, meals, panoramic views, and items along the way.
 The goal is to discover the most.
 There are a variety of strategies that can be used to maximize points, but there are also mechanics built into the game to keep everyone moving at a similar pace.
 There are no intense interactions with other players, the most you can do is stop someone from taking an action.

 We are planning to visit Japan in the future and enjoy playing Tokaido.
 It is enjoyable to imagine the different encounters, bath houses, and meals as we dream of our future journey.

 Trekking the National Parks

 Trekking the National Parks is one of the best board games travel enthusiasts and National Park lovers will enjoy!
 The game is fun for adults but easy enough that school-aged kids can catch on and play too!
 The game features a map of the US with all of the National Parks represented.

 Your goal is to “claim” as many of America’s National Parks as you can.
 It’s a game of a bit of luck, and also some strategy too!
 Each park is represented by a colored rock.
 To win the game, you try to claim the most parks and win points with the most colored rocks.
 The game comes with cards representing each park.
 They have beautiful photos and interesting facts on the featured park.